by ProcureDeskLast Updated : Feb-21-2019

 Thought it is important to have guidelines for your employees, it is even more critical that you have stricter guidelines for your purchasing team.

-Vendor escalations are part of the day to day purchasing activities, especially for material purchases.
+Vendor escalations are part of everyday purchasing activities, especially for material purchases.

 Vendor escalations can happen because of the following